 Take the pan out of the freezer and pour the Oreo/Fudge mixture over the first layer of ice cream and spread evenly.

-Since your Vanilla ice cream is already soft (probably way soft by now) pour the rest of the quart on top of the Oreo's and spread evenly.
-Put the pan back in the freezer.
-Now whip up a recipe of the Whipped Cream Frosting.
+Whipped Cream Frosting.
 If you are planning on using different colors go ahead and mix your colors and put the colored frosting in pastry bags.
 Remove the cake from the freezer and put a layer of white (or whatever color) frosting on top of the Vanilla ice cream and spread evenly.
 Put back in the freezer for about 10 minutes.
 Remove and finish decorating.

 (I took the following picture after I transported the cake to Harrison and the cooler I had it in (DQ ice cream cake cooler) touched the letters and screwed it up.)